mpatafio/react-native-keychain/README.md

 > This method returns `null`, if the device haven't enrolled into fingerprint/FaceId.
 Even though it has hardware for it.

-### `arebiometricschanged()`
+### `areBiometricsChanged(service)`

-Ask the system whether the user's biometrics set have been changed or not.
+Ask the system whether the user's biometric set has been changed.

-**On iOS:** It only works for items stored using access control `BIOMETRY_CURRENT_SET` .
+**On iOS:** A "snapshot" of the current user's biometric set is taken at every `setGenericPassword` operation.
+When you call this function it compares the current biometrics set to the stored one.
+Don't use this function to make assumptions on cryptographic keys validity.
+It should be used in combination with items stored using access control `BIOMETRY_CURRENT_SET` .
 [As per documentation](https://developer.apple.com/documentation/security/secaccesscontrolcreateflags/2937192-biometrycurrentset) the key is invalidated either when the user adds or removes a biometric factor.

-**On Android:** [As per documentation](https://developer.android.com/reference/android/security/keystore/KeyGenParameterSpec.Builder#setInvalidatedByBiometricEnrollment(boolean)) the key is invalidated either when the user adds a new biometric factor or when all the enrolled biometrics are removed.
+**On Android:** It can be used to make assumptions on the validity of the cryptographic key associated to the `service` passed as function argument.
+[As per documentation](https://developer.android.com/reference/android/security/keystore/KeyGenParameterSpec.Builder#setInvalidatedByBiometricEnrollment(boolean)) the key is invalidated either when the user adds a new biometric factor or when all the enrolled biometrics are removed.

 ### `getSecurityLevel([{ accessControl }])` (Android only)